argoproj/argo-cd/docs/user-guide/private-repositories.md

 We do not currently have first-class support for this.
 See [#1513](https://github.com/argoproj/argo-cd/issues/1513).

 As a work-around, you can customize your Argo CD image.
+See [#1344](https://github.com/argoproj/argo-cd/issues/1344#issuecomment-479811810)

 ## Unknown SSH Hosts